The Extraordinary Life of Deacon Brodie (A Full Account)

 The Gang are Disturbed During Their Raid

-The plan to rob the Excise Office was going well until James Bonar, Deputy Solicitor of Excise returned unexpectedly at around 8.30pm.
+The plan to rob the Excise Office was going well until James Bonar, Deputy Solicitor of Excise, returned unexpectedly at around 8.30pm.
 Having originally believed that they were ‘safe’ for at least two hours, Bonar’s appearance came completely out of the blue.

 With Ainslie being the watch inside, Brodie was the eyes on the outside and failed to hear the whistle that alerted the gang to any dangers.
 As Bonar made his way up the stairs inside the office, Brodie darted out from behind a door and fled.
-They dispersed with only £16 in proceed between them.

 The Morning After in Which Brodie Makes His Escape